lessor/lessor/docs/getting-started.md

 - `kubectl` configured with admin access to a Kubernetes cluster

-With your `kubectl` context configured to use your cluster, run the following from the root of the repository to install the Lessor components:
+Run the following to install the Lessor components from a hosted manifest:

 ```
-kubectl apply -f ./lessor.yaml
+curl -L https://lessor.io/latest | kubectl apply -f -
 ```

 ## Verifying The Installation